roman-mirzoian/project-pyInsp1red/README.md

 * `add <name> <phone>`: Adds a new contact with a name and phone.
 * `add <name> <field> <value>`: Adds a specific field (phone, email, address, birthday) to a contact.
 * `all`: Shows all contacts in the address book.
-* `birthdays [days]`: Shows birthdays happening in the next 7 days.
-You can optionally specify a different number of `days`.
+* `birthdays`: Shows upcoming birthdays.
+The program will then ask for the number of days to look ahead.
 * `show <name>`: Shows detailed information for a specific contact.
 * `find <query>`: Finds contacts by name, phone, or email (case-insensitive).
 * `delete <name>`: Deletes a contact from the address book.